-SPANISH II HONORS - Course # G24H05HON 1 Credit: 10th
+SPANISH II HONORS - Course # G24H05H0N 1 Credit: 10th, 11th

 Prerequisite: an A in Spanish I Honors or Teacher recommendation.

 Spanish II Honors intensifies pronunciation, vocabulary, comprehension, logic of the language, speaking, reading, writing, grammar, and Hispanic culture.
 Students increase their vocabulary.
 This goal is achieved by much drill and practice in class through the use of audio-lingual and audio-visual materials.
 Culture study is enhanced through individual projects.
+This accelerated Spanish II class is designed only for highly motivated students wishing to take four (4) years of Spanish in high school.

-SPANISH III HONORS - Course # G24H06HON 1 Credit: 11th, 12th

-Prerequisite: A or B in Spanish II Honors
+SPANISH III HONORS - Course # G24H06HON 1 Credit: 11th, 12th Prerequisite: A or B in Spanish II Honors

 Spanish III is a continuation of study and use of the language as a means of communication.
 The subjunctive is taught to provide fluency in the language.
 Spanish III is designed for those students who wish to polish fine points of grammar, build vocabulary, and increase fluency.
 Culture of the Spanish speaking countries is continued with collaborative projects in the target language.
+This accelerated Spanish III class is designed only for highly motivated students wishing to take four (4) years of Spanish in high school.

-SPANISH IV AP - Course # G24H08 1 Credit: 12th
+SPANISH IV AP - Course # G24H08

+1 Credit: 12th